schochastics/football-data/README.md

 # football-data

-This repository contains some datasets around football (soccer).
-The main dataset contains results from ~1 million top-tier games.
+This repository contains some datasets for football (soccer).

+## Updates

+(11/2024)
+- Result data now contains all games until end of 2023 as a parquet file
+- `data/goals_time` now includes 23 competitions

-# Football Results Dataset
+## Football Results Dataset

-`data/results` contains results of 1,078,214 football games in 207 top-tier domestic leagues and 20 international tournaments (UEFA EuroLeague/ChampionsLeague,etc.) from 1888-2019.
-The files are split up by competition but all follow the same scheme.
+`data/results` contains results of 1,237,935 football games in 207 top-tier domestic leagues and 20 international tournaments (UEFA EuroLeague/ChampionsLeague,etc.) from 1888-2023.
+The data is provided as a parquet file.

-## Codebook
+### Codebook

 | variable       | description                                                     |
 |----------------|-----------------------------------------------------------------|